 Cost and performance.

-The GPU provides Open GL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile decode.
+The GPU provides Open GL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.

 The GPU is capable of 1Gpixel/s, 1.5Gtexel/s or 24 GFLOPs of general purpose compute and features a bunch of texture filtering and DMA infrastructure.

 This means that graphics capabilities are roughly equivalent to the original Xbox’s level of performance.
 Overall real world performance is something like a 300MHz Pentium 2, only with much, much swankier graphics.